Claiming the Solidarity Tax Credit

 If you declared bankruptcy, you must claim the solidarity tax credit in your return for the period following the bankruptcy.
 When we calculate the amount of you credit, we will use your income for the same period.

-How to make changes to Schedule D
+How to make changes to or complete Schedule D

 Did you forget to claim the credit?